USB-Lock-RP Device Control Endpoint Security Software logo by Advanced Systems International

 • Malicious command/code execution.

-• Endpoint availability loss leading to personnel/environment endangerment.
+• Endpoint availability loss.

 • Sensible data disclosure/exploitation.